XOZANAYKUT/game/README.md

 # [Rock, Paper, Scissors, Lizard, Spock](https://xozanaykut.github.io/game/)

-Rock Paper Scissors, Lizard, Spock is a simple and fun app for people of all ages.
+Rock Paper Scissors, Lizard, Spock is a simple and fun game for people of all ages.
 Users can practice while learning the game and improve their thinking skills at the same time.
 Users of this game will learn the rules of Rock Paper Scissors, Lizard, and Spock so they can apply them in their lives when making decisions with others.
-This site is aimed at adults and children as a simple app for learning, practicing, and having fun.
+This site is aimed at adults and children as a simple game for learning, practicing, and having fun.
 ____
 ![mock](media/mock.png)
 ____
 ## Existing Features

 ### Header
-- The title at the top of the page shows the name of the game:  Rock, Paper, Scissors, Lizard, Spock, in a fun font that contrasts with the background.
+- The title at the top of the page shows the name of the game: Rock, Paper, Scissors, Lizard, Spock.
 This title clearly tells the user which game they are playing.
 ___
 ![header](media/header.png)
 ___